nmaquet/kasper/README.md

 Kafka stream processing library written in Go.

-*This project is in non-working / prototyping stages.*
+*This project is a pre-alpha stage.*

 For stateful processing, checkout the companion library [kv](https://github.com/movio/kasper/tree/master/kv).